framely/community/docs/reference/quickstarts/pingpong.md

 ::: thumbnail
 ![three layers](/images/guide/pingpong/3layers.png)
 :::
 Service is a set of functions, so chatbot is simply a set of skills.
 Building a chatbot is simply building skills one at a time.
 Given services, the CUI can be divided into interaction and language layer.
 Given user input and conversation history, the language layer are responsible for converting between natural language text and semantics (structured representation of meaning), interaction logic or sometime known as dialog management, decide how bot should react in semantics.
-In this tutorial, let's see how we can define a simplest skill, the one without any input parameter/slots in three layers.

-### 1. Create Skill

-### 2. Interaction Declaration

-The main interaction offered by the pingpong chatbot is to respond with *"pong"* when the user sends the message *"ping"*.
-In the declare interaction phase, you only need to add this response to a single skill at structure level, which represents the interaction layer.
 For more information about each of the layers, see [Separation of Concerns](../../guide/README.md#separation-of-concerns) and [4 Layers of Chatbot](../../guide/glossary.md#chatbot).
-You can create multiple skills for each chatbot, but for this pingpong chatbot, a single skill is sufficient.

-To create a new skill and add a response to the pingpong chatbot at the STRUCT level, follow these steps:
+In this tutorial, let's see how we can define a simple skill, the one without any input parameter/slots in three layers.
+But first we need to create a skill.
+We can create a skill by first click on skills on the left column to select skills' workspace, and then click Create on the right to create one skill
 1. Go to the **pingpong** chatbot and ensure that you are at the **STRUCT** level.

    ::: thumbnail